Production Guide

 Database credentials stored Kubernetes Secret

-The default connection string in this case will not work you need to modify accordingly
+The default connection string in this case will not work.
+You need to modify accordingly the Kubernetes secret:

 kubectl create secret generic mydatabase --from-literal=connection=postgresql://user:pass@pgbouncer_svc_name.deployment_namespace:6543/airflow-metadata

-Two additional Kubernetes Secret required to PgBouncer able to properly work in this configuration:
+Furthermore, two additional Kubernetes Secret are required for PgBouncer to be able to properly work:

 kubectl create secret generic airflow-pgbouncer-stats --from-literal=connection=postgresql://user:pass@127.0.0.1:6543/pgbouncer?sslmode=disable